Chart Color Schemes

 Population growth drivers in Coopers Plains are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Coopers Plains' population is 6,292 as of Aug 2025.
-This reflects a growth of 588 people since the 2021 Census, which reported a population of 5,704.
-The increase was inferred from ABS data showing an estimated resident population of 6,269 in June 2024 and 26 new addresses validated since the Census date.
-This results in a density ratio of 1,436 persons per square kilometer, higher than national averages assessed by AreaSearch.
-Coopers Plains' growth rate of 10.3% since the 2021 Census exceeds both national (8.6%) and SA3 area averages, marking it as a growth leader in the region.
-Overseas migration accounted for approximately 79.4% of population gains during recent periods.
+Coopers Plains' population is approximately 6,295 as of November 2025.
+This figure represents an increase of 591 people, a rise of 10.4% from the 2021 Census which reported a population of 5,704.
+The growth is inferred from ABS' estimated resident population of 6,269 in June 2024 and additional validated new addresses since the Census date.
+This results in a population density ratio of 1,437 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
+Coopers Plains' growth rate of 10.4% since the 2021 census exceeds the national average of 8.9%.
+Population growth was primarily driven by overseas migration contributing approximately 79.4% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings from ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
-Future population trends forecast a significant increase in the top quartile of national statistical areas.
-Coopers Plains is expected to expand by 2,097 persons to 2041 based on the latest numbers, recording a gain of 33.0% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
+However, these state projections do not provide age category splits; thus, AreaSearch applies proportional growth weightings aligned with ABS Greater Capital Region projections for each age cohort.
+Future population trends indicate a significant increase in Coopers Plains' top quartile of national statistical areas, forecasting an expansion by 2,097 persons to reach 8,392 by 2041.
+This would represent a total gain of 32.9% over the 17-year period.

 Frequently Asked Questions - Population